mfon-uwa/Azure-ML-Project-Udacity/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**

--- This dataset is related to a bank marketing campaign, contains about 32950 records × 21 attributes (20 independent attributes (X values) & 1 Target (the y value)). our objective was to build a model that will predict the 'y' (predict potential customers that are likly to subscribe to their product).
+-- This dataset is related to a bank marketing campaign, it contains about 32950 records × 21 attributes (20 independent attributes (X values) & 1 Target (the y value)). our objective is to predict the 'y' (potential customers that are likly to subscribe to their product).

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**